-So to make them even more irresistible I stuffed them with my kids all-time-favorite food: Mac and Cheese, and not any mac and cheese but Horizon Mac and Cheese!!!
+So to make them even more irresistible I stuffed them with my kid’s all-time-favorite food: Mac and Cheese, and not any mac and cheese but Horizon Mac and Cheese!!!

-My family love Horizon Organic products.
+My family loves Horizon Organic products.
 I can’t tell you how many cartons of Horizon organic milk our family goes through in a week.
 Now they are expanding outside of the dairy case and launching macaroni & cheese products.

 This new line of products is free of high fructose corn syrup, artificial flavors, colors and preservatives and they are made with non-GMO ingredients.
 They are also egg-free and Vicky ate them with no issues.

-Without a doubt Horizon Mac and Cheese are a great option for families who love the taste and convenience of macaroni & cheese, but want to trade up to options with organic ingredients.
+Without a doubt, Horizon Mac and Cheese are a great option for families who love the taste and convenience of macaroni & cheese but want to trade up to options with organic ingredients.

 Horizon also created the Horizon MAC-N-ATOR, a very cool tool that will help you to find simple, surprising mac & cheese recipes.
-You just have to add whatever ingredients you have sitting in you refrigerator or pantry and the MAC-N-ATOR will give recipes ideas for a delicious meal.
+You just have to add whatever ingredients you have sitting in your refrigerator or pantry and the MAC-N-ATOR will give recipes ideas for a delicious meal.

 These Macaroni and Cheese Stuffed Portobello Mushrooms are very easy to make.
 You can even use smaller mushroom, like Creminis, also sold as baby Portobello.
 To make the mac and cheese I followed the packet instructions and because I was looking for a creamier consistency I added a little bit of heavy cream and parmesan cheese, but this is totally optional.